Cleancoindev2/Docs-MyCon/docs/faq/faq.md

 !!! quote "How to manage and transfer token and where to check tansaction status?"
     Please visit website https://XinFin.network to get link to wallet to manage and transfer token and explorer link to check status of every transaction.

+!!! quote "What happens to the Fiat Revenue collected over Paypal/Credit Cards?"
+    Paypal/Credit cards is an option offered for convenience to the end users.
+There is a script in the background to permanently burn up-to 50% of XDCe from the open market.
+Rest 50% is held as a float for product enhancements and it's expenses.
+There will be a periodic evidence released for the transaction hash of the token burn by the developer community.